healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 Github is the industry-leading software development and collaboration platform, supporting the world's largest  software development companies including Google, Microsoft, Adobe, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, and Mozilla.

-As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.
+As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the world.

 ### Unique features of Github